 Cheetah Research and Conservation

-Our cheetah research is conducted in conjunction with the Endangered Wildlife Trust, a conservation organisation who currently manage SA’s cheetah metapopulation.
 Cheetahs are a species listed as vulnerable on the IUCN Red List Of Threatened Species.
 They are a rather fragile species as they naturally have a low genetic diversity and are not able to compete well with other larger, stronger predators like lions and hyenas.
-Our study mainly focuses on how cheetahs make use of their kill by setting up camera traps near their fresh kill to see how much time the cheetahs spend on their kill and what potentially encourages them to leave.
+One aspect of our study focuses on how cheetahs make use of their kill, as well as prey preference.
+We record how much time the cheetahs spend on their fresh kill as well as what potentially encourages them to leave.
 This helps to know how they are dealing with competition with other predators.
 We also collect data on breeding success and interactions with other predators.

 Bird Research and Conservation

-We also contribute to the South African Bird Atlas Project (SABAP2), the most important bird monitoring project in Southern Africa, and its largest citizen science database.
-Birds are appropriate indicators of ecosystem health because they are popular and well studied.
-The availability of significant, long-term datasets in South Africa makes birds a good choice for early-warning system for climate change impacts and other systematic, ecosystem-wide threats to broader biodiversity.
+We also contribute to the South African Bird Atlas Project (SABAP2), one of the most important bird monitoring projects in Southern Africa – and its largest citizen science database.
+Because they are popular and well-studied, birds are appropriate indicators of ecosystem health.
+The availability of significant, long-term datasets in South Africa makes birds a good choice for an early-warning system for climate change impacts and other systematic, ecosystem-wide threats to broader biodiversity.
 The number of critically endangered birds in South Africa has increased from 5 in 2000 to 13 in 2017.
-One group in particular features particularly dramatic statistics, 22 of the 79 raptors occurring in the North-Eastern region of the country are now considered threatened.
+One group in particular features particularly dramatic statistics: 22 of the 79 raptors occurring in the northeastern region of the country are now considered threatened.
 Of concern are the low numbers of scavenging raptors.
-Most of South Africa’s vulture species, as well as the Tawny Eagle and the Bateleur, two obligate scavengers, are listed as endangered or critically endangered.
-In December 2016, SABAP2 featured nine million records across 17339 pentads, five minutes of latitude by five minutes of longitude, squares with sides of roughly 9 km, in South Africa, Lesotho, and Swaziland.
-Selection of sites and habitats critical to bird conservation rely on this data.
+Most of South Africa’s vulture species, as well as the tawny eagle and the bateleur (two obligate scavengers), are listed as endangered or critically endangered.
+In December 2016, SABAP2 featured 9 million records across 17,339 pentads, 5 minutes of latitude by 5 minutes of longitude, squares with sides of roughly 9 kilometres, in South Africa, Lesotho and Eswatini.
+The selection of sites and habitats critical to bird conservation rely on this data.
 All other conservation initiatives depend on the results of the bird atlas, to a greater or lesser extent.
-On cannot determine the conservation status of a species unless you know its range and how this is changing.
+One cannot determine the conservation status of a species unless you know its range and how this is changing.

-As such, the specific United Nations Sustainable Development Goal we work on in Limpopo is #15, Life On Land.
+The specific United Nations Sustainable Development Goal (UN SDG) we work on in Limpopo is Goal 15: Life On Land.

-1. To provide long-term and consistent data for Karongwe Reserve Management to assist with Reserve Management decisions based on scientific data.
+1. Provide long-term and consistent data for the Karongwe Game Reserve Association to assist them in making decisions based on scientific data.

 2. Increase local awareness of GVI’s purpose and impact on Karongwe PGR.